jimpil/hotel-nlp/README.md

 # hotel-nlp

-A Clojure library tha aims to provide a common roof for several 'alien' NLP libraries/frameworks.
+A Clojure roof for several 'foreign' NLP libraries/frameworks.

 ## Motivation
 Natural Language and text-mining researchers who know (or are willing to learn) Python have a united and comprehensive set of tools to work with in their favourite language called, NLTK.